ThatsNoMoon/thinquery/README.md

 // adds the class to the element.
 Best used in higher-order functions like forEach
 $.addClass(className)(element)

+// removes the class from the element.
+Best used in higher-order functions like forEach
+$.removeClass(className)(element)

 // adds the CSS to the element, using an object.
 Keys are CSS style property
 // names, values are the corresponding values.
 Best used in higher-order functions
 // like forEach